Dime Building

 719 Griswold Street in downtown Detroit

 The Dime Bank wanted an appropriate building for their facilities.
 The first floor was to serve as a banking floor where patrons would make their deposits and withdrawals.
 The higher levels in this 23-story building provided the many offices the bank needed for business, undoubtedly growing as the vehicle industry boomed in Detroit.
+The bank, presumably, derived revenue from renting many offices to other firms doing business in downtown Detroit.
 Burnham designed the attractive lobby that you see with its skylight and numerous decorations.
 Electric elevators for tall buildings were first successfully installed in the 1890s, so they were still a new invention when Burnham designed this Dime Building.
-Note the impressive decorations that he added to the doors of his elevators.
+He added impressive decorations to the doors of his elevators.
+That is, when this building was designed, even elevator doors were presumed to be places to display artistic accomplishments.
 I do not know if the warm green and cream colors now used for the lobby were the hues that Burnham selected or a recent innovation.

 Air conditioning was unavailable in 1910 and electric lights were, apparently, less efficient than the ones we have today.
 This motivated Burnham to incorporate a design that provided a window for ventilation and light in every office.
 You will notice the light well as soon as you enter the lobby of the Dime Building.
 This one faces Griswold and clearly illustrates this typical feature of Burnham’s Chicago style skyscrapers.
 Just to the east on Griswold, you will see the Ford Building that Burnham designed for its 1909 opening.
 In that one, Burnham’s light well is invisible from Griswold.

 Daniel Burnham died in 1912, about one year before this building opened.
 Many feared that if the efforts of the Detroit Renaissance group to build the Renaissance Center were successful, firms would move their office from other downtown office building into the Ren Center leaving the other structures vacant.
-The market for offices in downtown Detroit has had some downturns, but many of the classic office buildings from the pre-Depression era in the city’s financial district, including the Dime Building, the Guardian, the Buhl, the Ford and the Penobscot, have been refurbished and upgraded.
+The market for offices in downtown Detroit has had some substantial downturns, but many of the classic office buildings from the pre-Depression era in the city’s financial district, including the Dime Building, the Guardian, the Buhl, the Ford and the Penobscot, have been refurbished and upgraded.
+In 2002, a forty million dollar refurbishing of this building was completed.

 Architect: Daniel Burnham and Company